 TWITTER, INC. SHAREHOLDERS HAVE AN OPPORTUNITY TO RECOVER THEIR INVESTMENT LOSSES

-Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who sold or otherwise disposed of Twitter, Inc. (“Twitter” or the “Company”) (NYSE: TWTR) securities between March 24, 2022 and April 1, 2021, inclusive.
+Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired Twitter, Inc. (“Twitter” or the “Company”) (NYSE: TWTR) securities between August 3, 2020 and August 23, 2022, inclusive.
 The lawsuit seeks to recover Twitter shareholders’ investment losses.

-If you sold or otherwise disposed of securities in Twitter, Inc. between March 24, 2022 and April 1, 2021, inclusive, and would like to discuss your legal rights and/or options, please click “Join Class Action” above.
+If you purchased securities in Twitter, Inc. between August 3, 2020 and August 23, 2022, inclusive, and would like to discuss your legal rights and/or options, please click “Join Class Action” above.

 Since 1993, Bernstein Liebhard LLP has recovered over $3.5 billion for its clients.
 In addition to representing individual investors, the Firm has been retained by some of the largest public and private pension funds in the country to monitor their assets and pursue litigation on their behalf.
 As a result of its success litigating hundreds of lawsuits and class actions, the Firm has been named to The National Law Journal’s “Plaintiffs’ Hot List” thirteen times and listed in The Legal 500 for ten consecutive years.

 ATTORNEY ADVERTISING. © 2022 Bernstein Liebhard LLP.
 The law firm responsible for this advertisement is Bernstein Liebhard LLP, 10 East 40th Street, New York, New York 10016, (212) 779-1414.
 Prior results do not guarantee or predict a similar outcome with respect to any future matter.